Moreno Longo: Torino

 On 4 February 2020, Longo signed with his former club Torino.
 He guided the club until the end of the club's Serie A campaign, and was not confirmed for the next season.

 Alessandria

 On 22 January 2021, Longo accepted the manager's job at Serie C club Alessandria, another former team of his as a player, signing a 2.5-year contract.
-Under his tenure, he guided Alessandria to second place in the Girone A group, then winning the national playoff phase after defeating Calcio Padova on penalties in a two-legged final and ensuring the Grigi a Serie B spot for the first time in 45 years.
+Under his tenure, he guided Alessandria to second place in the Girone A group, then winning the national playoff phase after defeating Padova on penalties in a two-legged final and ensuring the Grigi a Serie B spot for the first time in 45 years.
 Alessandria was relegated back to Serie C at the end of the 2021–22 season; on 29 July 2022, Longo mutually rescinded his contract with the club.

 Como

 On 20 September 2022, Longo signed a two-year contract with Serie B club Como.
+He was sacked on 13 November 2023.

+Bari

+On 19 June 2024, Longo was announced as the new head coach of Bari, signing a contract until 30 June 2026 with the Serie B club.
+After a mid-table finish, Longo departed Bari by the end of the 2024–25 season.